MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03a-joins.md

     ON SalesLT.Product.ProductCategoryID = SalesLT.ProductCategory.ProductCategoryID;
     ```

-4. Use the **&#x23f5;Run** button to run the query, and and after a few seconds, review the results, which include the **ProductName** from the products table and the corresponding **Category** from the product category table.
+4. Use the **&#x23f5;Run** button to run the query, and after a few seconds, review the results, which include the **ProductName** from the products table and the corresponding **Category** from the product category table.
 Because the query uses an **INNER** join, any products that do not have corresponding categories, and any categories that contain no products are omitted from the results.

 5. Modify the query as follows to remove the **INNER** keyword, and re-run it.